bosbec/mobileresponseDocs/services/injuryDoc.md

 **Start**

-* The process can be started through this user interface.
+* The process can be started through this user interface, or by messaging in to a predefined app user.

 **Statuses**